MicrosoftEdge/static-code-scan/README.md

-# Modern.ie
+# modern.IE

-The Modern.ie scan analyzes the HTML, CSS, and JavaScript of a site or application to determine whether it is using good development practices.
+The modern.IE scan analyzes the HTML, CSS, and JavaScript of a site or application for common coding issues.
 It warns about practices such as incomplete specification of CSS properties, invalid or incorrect doctypes, and obsolete versions of popular JavaScript libraries.

-It's easiest to use Modern.ie by going to the [Modern.ie site](http://Modern.ie) and entering the URL to scan there.
+It's easiest to use modern.IE by going to the [modern.IE site](http://modern.ie) and entering the URL to scan there.
 To customize the scan, or to use the scan to process files behind a firewall, you can clone and build the files from this repo and run the scan locally.

 ## How it works

-The Modern.ie local scan runs on a system behind your firewall; that system must have access to the internal web site or application that is to be scanned.
+The modern.IE local scan runs on a system behind your firewall; that system must have access to the internal web site or application that is to be scanned.
-Once the files have been analyzed, the analysis results are sent back to the Modern.ie site to generate a complete formatted report that includes advice on remediating any issues.
+Once the files have been analyzed, the analysis results are sent back to the modern.IE site to generate a complete formatted report that includes advice on remediating any issues.
-The report generation code and formatted pages from the Modern.IE site are not included in this repo.
+The report generation code and formatted pages from the modern.IE site are not included in this repo.

 Since the local scan generates JSON output, you can alternatively use it as a standalone scanner or incorporate it into a project's build process by processing the JSON with a local script.